NyanNyanGringo/FamilyFinanceProject/README.md

 ```

 Rename the `.env.example` file to `.env` and specify the required values in it.

+Place `credentials.json` file from your Google Cloud Project to google_credentials folder.
+After running app you have to authorize in Google and `token.json` file will be automatically
+created in the same directory.

 Place the necessary vosk models in the models folder
 (if you don't plan to use vosk and prefer whisper, skip this step):